Real Estate / Eminent Domain

 Labor Compliance / Prevailing Wage

 David was literally born and raised in the construction industry as his father and grandfathers ran small general contracting businesses in Illinois.
 Moving west with his family, he attended the University of California at Santa Barbara on a Regents Scholarship, completing majors in both philosophy and religious studies.
 David graduated from Loyola Law School in Los Angeles in 1992.
-He currently counsels Southern California’s largest public institutions and was profiled in the Los Angeles Daily Journal for his litigation and negotiation skills in an article aptly titled ‘Persistence Pays’ (April 30, 1999).
-David actively coaches in youth sports leagues as well as works hard at photography, sometimes with success.
+David was profiled in the Los Angeles Daily Journal for his litigation and negotiation skills in an article aptly titled “Persistence Pays” (April 30, 1999) as well as in a Los Angeles Times article, “Got milked: LAUSD sues over cafeterias” (February 28, 2018).
+David has actively coached in youth sports leagues and continues to work hard at photography, sometimes with success.